‘Sports Illustrated’ Finalist Erin Willerton Posts A New Eye-Popping Video On Instagram

-British swimsuit model Erin Willerton has been on a sultry pic and posting spree these days.
+British swimsuit model Erin Willerton has been on a posting spree these days.
 And following her ritual, the model took to Instagram on Sunday evening, May 18, to post a racy video which left almost nothing to the imagination of the viewers.

 In the video, the 22-year-old stunner was featured donning a skimpy gray bikini while relaxing on the deck of a swimming pool and soaking up the sun.
 The risque ensemble allowed the model to expose an ample amount of cleavage as well as major sideboob — a move that instantly sent a wave of excitement through her fans.

-And that’s not all, but Erin also exposed her slender thighs as well as her well-toned abs which left her fans and followers completely awe-inspired.
+And that’s not all.
+Erin also exposed her slender thighs as well as her well-toned abs which left her fans and followers completely awe-inspired.

-In terms of her aesthetics, Erin let her hair down, accessorized with large silver hoop earrings and completed her look with a pair of stylish shades.
+In terms of her aesthetics, Erin let her hair down, accessorized with large silver hoop earrings, and completed her look with a pair of stylish shades.
 She wore minimal makeup to pull off a beachy look and ran her hand through her hair to pose for the video.

 Per the geotag, the video was filmed in Miami, Florida, where the model recently went for the launch of Sports Illustrated swimsuit magazine’s 2019 edition.
 The event was particularly important for Erin because she was one of the six swimsuit search finalists to be featured in the latest issue.